 For the single-tenant Jetty installation, there is a servlet per orgsite, with a context path of the orgsite name.
 Each servlet is listening on a unique port.

 For multi-tenant, there is a single servlet, listening on a single port.
 The context path must be empty (“/”).

+[Comments from meeting]: Theoretically, multi-tenant servlet supports all orgs, but in early phase, the multi-tenant servlet will serve only orgs from same pool, from the deployment perspective, multi-tenant servlet will be deployed to side A and B for given pool, and serve orgs originally assigned to the pool.

 3. The F5 forwards all requests on a server to a single port.